-The first, the Comcast Defense Tile, negotiates subscription fees and other charges with your cable, phone, and internet providers, in an effort to lower your bills.
+The first, the Comcast Defense Tile, negotiates subscription fees and other charges with your cable, phone, and internet providers, in an effort to lower your monthly bills.
 Keep in mind that you’ll have to provide your login and card details to Trim so it can negotiate on your behalf.

 The second tile is a car insurance optimizer and works to help you find the lowest insurance rates in the market.
 You will be asked to provide the card, and login details, of your auto insurance account.

 A third tile is a customization tool that lets you modify your ‘personal alerts.’
 It works in the same way as bank and credit card alerts work.
-Trim lets you personalize these alerts to suit your needs.
+Trim lets you personalize these text alerts to suit your needs.

 This is where users can find a complete summary of all their financials.
 It is the comprehensive history of your credit cards and bank account activities and balances.